-The Leki Micro Vario pole (both men's and women's version) ranks in the top of the metric for locking and adjustability.
-We could adjust the pole length easily and quickly.
-Leki's Speed Lock 2 Adjustment System with the new ELD (External Locking Device), part of the break-apart, or folding pole design, similar to tent poles, allows you to quickly fold the pole down to only 16 inches long.
-The new ELD lever makes it easy to lock the segments into place when lengthening the pole.
+The Micro Vario earns top marks in this metric for its ease.
+Leki's Speed Lock 2 Adjustment System with the new ELD (External Locking Device) is brilliantly designed for easy adjustability and break-down.
+The new ELD lever makes it easy to lock the segments into place when lengthening the pole, and there is only one length-adjustment point at the top, ensuring easy adjustability.
+They break down similarly to tent poles and command very little space in a pack.
 To break down the pole, simply push on the lever, and the pieces come apart.

 We could easily adjust pole length even when wearing thick gloves.
 We really dig the fact that the Micro Vario has only one lever for length adjustment, rather than two adjustments and two separate length readings, as is the case with many other poles.
 In spite of only having one adjustment point, the Micro Vario has 8 inches (20cm) of adjustability — from 39 to 47 inches (100-120 cm) — which proved more than adequate for us.
 The one lever lock comes with a small thumbscrew that you can easily loosen or tighten without carrying additional tools into the backcountry.
 Our one minor complaint in this department is that the release lever is stiffer to engage for breaking down than other foldable poles tested in this review.